Dinduks/samy.dindane.com/posts/2014-04-18-why-i-am-leaving-facebook.markdown

 already-full-of-data-about-you Google profile.
 This is really really a bad idea.

-When these bastards give you beautiful, learn, smart and well connected service, it's for a reason (hint: knowing everything about you).
+When these bastards give you beautiful, neat, smart and well connected service, it's for a reason (hint: knowing everything about you).

 ## Final words
+Even if I haven't left yet, I'm happy I made the most important steps to prepare my escape and I already feel clean, productive and in control of what I share with the world.
+I know a lot of people think *they can't live without Facebook*, it's too hard to leave, or it is simply not worth it; therefore I hope this post showed them that by making small and irreversible steps, leaving Facebook is definitely doable.

 ## More reading
 * [Why you should leave Facebook](https://startpage.com/do/search?q=why+leave+facebook): I recommend reading the few top articles.
 They give more reasons than I did.